 Willie Soon is also an astrophysicist who argues that global warming is caused by solar variation.

-Climate Research.
+In 2002 Soon and Baliunas published an article in a small journal, Climate Research.
 The article, which argued that the climate in the 20th century was not the warmest in the last ten centuries, was the outcome of a study that had received US$53,000 from the American Petroleum Institute.
 Soon and Baliunas were also being paid at the time as senior scientists with the ExxonMobil-funded George T. Marshall Institute.
 The article itself was promoted widely by the many corporate funded front groups and think tanks.

 After the article was published 13 of the scientists cited in it claimed that their work had been misinterpreted by Soon and Baliunas.
 Subsequently half of the journal’s editorial board resigned to protest the peer review process that had allowed such a flawed article to be published.